chikavelvet/3DPool/Revised_Implementation_plan.md

 # Attack Plan
 We will start with implementing the core features which include the turn-based model for both single player and multiplayer, and the AI.
-After implemeting these features, we can add on difficulty settings, and the passive multiplayer, which are extra features.
+After implementing these features, we can add on difficulty settings, and the passive multiplayer, which are extra features.